PrincetonUniversity/gpu_programming_intro/08_advanced_and_other/README.md

 $ nvcc -ccbin=icpc -std=c++11 -arch=sm_60 -o simple simple.cu
 ```

 Note that you may need to also load the `rh` module to get the compilation to work.
-The `rh` module make a newer GCC available.
+The `rh` module makes a newer GCC available.
 The Intel compiler depends on GCC.
 In general, NVIDIA engineers recommend using GCC and not the Intel compiler.